-Sitelinks can improve the appearance of your snippet in Google search results and this means higher Click Through Rates (CTR) and more traffic.
+SEO sitelinks can improve the appearance of your snippet in Google search results, which means higher Click-through Rates (CTR) and more traffic.

 Although you cannot directly specify sitelinks (they are automated by the Google algorithm), there are a number of ways to help Google pick the right sitelinks for your website.

-In this post you will learn what are sitelinks, why they are important and how to create Google sitelinks for your website.
+In this post, you will learn what are SEO sitelinks, why they are important, and how to create Google sitelinks for your website.

 Sitelinks are typically shown when you search for a brand name on Google but they are also shown for individual posts.

-Here is another example when you search for “SEO Tutorial” on Google.
+Here is another example when you search for “digital marketing certificate” on Google.